 I remained in Paris another two years before returning to the USA to write screenplays for porno films in North Hollywood.
 Within a month the quasi-mafia producer fired me for being too intellectual.
 I never thought that I was that smart.

 Back in New York I rode motorcycles and worked at the Milk Bar.
 I watched the Bruins on TV.
 They went nowhere, but everyone came to the Milk Bar.
 It was the place to be from 1am to 4am.

 One night Richard came to the door.
 I had never spoken to him before, but he said, “I think we have a mutual friend.”

 She is at that."
 I offered him a drink and was surprised by how friendly he was.
 After the second drink he said, “Lizzie told me about some American in Paris calling me Forkhead.”

 “I said it, but the first person to call you that was Marky, the lead guitarist of the Ghosts.

-“I know, but it’s a better story that way.”
+“I know.”
 Richard no longer sported spikes.
 “By the way she called you ‘suedehead’, which is funny coming from someone with a hair like a crow’s nest.”